luxflux/puppet-sysfs/Readme.markdown

 # Sysfs puppet module

-Manage sysfs-settings on Debian/Ubuntu, it will reload sysfsutils automatically
+Manage sysfs-settings on Debian and Red Hat based systems, it will reload sysfsutils automatically

 ## Dependencies